acoustic-content-samples/sample-wch-conversation-core/README.md

 If you fork this repository and want to do end2end tests make sure to run the ```npx chatcreds manage -S``` command.
 This will setup a local pair of credentials encrypted with your RSA key.
 If you don't have a RSA key yet follow [these instructions from Github.][generatesshurl]

+## Before you begin

+* Create a Bluemix account
+  * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
+Your account must have available space for at least 1 service.
+* Make sure that you have the following prerequisites installed:
+  * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager

+    Note: Ensure that you Node version is up to date

 ## Get started

 Using this module is pretty easy.
 The only thing you have to do is put your credentials in place.
 If you want to run it locally either write your own credentials plugin to fetch your credentials from wherever they are.
 Or execute the npm command `npx chatcreds manage -S` to use the default credentials management.

 Using the module is as easy as this: